RusPiRo/ruspiro-vchiq/README.md

 - [x] VCHIQ Instance and global state initialization
 - [x] Initial Handshake from ARM to VC with the mailbox interface
 - [x] exchange VCHIQ Connect message btw.
 ARM and VC
-- [ ] implement service creation and opening
+- [x] implement service creation and opening
+- [ ] implement service closure
 - [ ] get usage of the *echo* service running and tested

 ## Build the Test Kernel